-This cookbook describes the steps required to produce IBIS models for digital integrated circuits (ICs).
+This cookbook describes the recommended steps for producing IBIS models for digital integrated circuits (ICs).
 IBIS (officially, EIA standard 656-A-1999, IEC 62014-1) stands for I/O Buffer Information Specification.
-IBIS models provide a standardized way of representing the electrical characteristics of an digital IC's pins (input, output, or I/O buffers) behaviorally, i.e., without revealing the underlying circuit's structure or process information.
+IBIS models provide a standardized way of representing the electrical characteristics of a digital IC's pins (input, output, I/O buffers and the like) behaviorally, i.e., without revealing the underlying circuit's structure or process information.

-The purpose of this document is to describe how to gather the information required to produce an IBIS model, as well as some of the common pitfalls to avoid when creating the IBIS file itself.
 Note that the basic behavioral information in an IBIS model can be obtained either by direct measurement of the component or transistor level simulation of the component's buffers.
-This cookbook describes both methods.
-The cookbook is targeted towards generating models of CMOS, GTL, and bipolar parts, and applies to models generated for IBIS versions 3.2 and 4.0.
-For the most recent version of the specification-and other IBIS documents visit the IBIS web page.
-For access information, see Resources later in this cookbook.
+This cookbook describes both methods, though with a strong emphasis on data extraction through simulation.
+The cookbook is targeted towards generating models of CMOS, GTL, and bipolar parts, and applies to models generated for IBIS version 4.0 and earlier.
+For the most recent version of the specification and other IBIS documents visit the IBIS web page (see the Resources section later in this cookbook).

 The intended audience of this cookbook is those responsible for performing the measurements or simulations that gather I/O buffer data, as well as those responsible for actual IBIS model creation.
 Persons involved in SI or system level PC board simulations may also benefit by reading this document.
-It is assumed that the reader has some familiarity with behavioral modeling of I/O buffers and analog simulation.
+Some familiarity with behavioral modeling of I/O buffers and analog simulation is assumed.